Metamechanics/metamechanics.github.io/pages/EFA dashboard.md

 alias:: dashboardEFA
-tags:: dashboard, #internal #toProcess project:: #EFA public:: false
+tags:: dashboard, #internal #toProcess rel-projects:: #EFA

 - #[[Note to Self]]: consolidation of text: if my goal is to make info more digestible then I have to write, and structure writing, in the same vein.
 - Internal